sterzuccio/form-builder-vue3/README.md

 ### FormBuilder Methods

 - `saveForm()`: Saves the form to the store and emits the 'save' event
-- `exportFormCode()`: Generates the form code based on the selected export format (Vue/Nuxt, JSON, or HTML), displays it in a modal, and emits the 'export' event
+- `exportFormCode()`: Generates the form code based on the selected export format (Vue/Nuxt, JSON, HTML, or JavaScript), displays it in a modal, and emits the 'export' event
 - `getFormCode()`: Generates the Vue/Nuxt form code without displaying the modal, emits the 'get-form-code' event, and returns the code

 ## Development